nosilver4u/ewww-image-optimizer/readme.txt

 = 6.9.3 =
 * fixed: Bulk Optimize encounters unrecoverable error when a GIF or PDF file takes too long to optimize
+* fixed: Easy IO fails to apply crop for custom size in some cases

 = 6.9.2 =
 * changed: improved Easy IO detection for site URL changes